jayriverlong/jayriverlong.github.io/about.md

 As I hit my late teens, my gaming turned into a career as a professional poker player.
 During that time, I travelled extensively throughout South America and Europe; I was an early digital nomad.
 Three years in, the ethics of gambling became troubling to me, so I quit.
-I then went to college at Princeton, where I majored in math (much to my own surprise).
+I then went to college at Princeton, where I picked up a degree in math (much to my own surprise).
 People kept telling me I'd make a good academic, so I did one final lap of school at Cambridge in economics.

 After I finally determined that academia wasn't for me, I moved to Silicon Valley in late 2015, where I've been active